Blog Post Updated on October 20, 2021

 Person 1: Do you think that's enough?

-Après Ski Clothing Should Focus on Style and Comfortable.
+The Best Après Ski Clothes Focus on Style and Comfort

-You'll want to look good during this time, but bottom line is your clothing needs to be comfortable.
-There is nothing worse than spending what could be the most fun hours of your ski day uncomfortable.
-Yes, I'm talking to you ski boots.
-My feet need some blood flowing through them again.
+When it comes to your après ski clothes, you obviously want to look good too.
+However looking good is nothing if your clothing is not comfortable.
+There is nothing worse than spending what could be the most fun hours of your ski day in agony.

-Most resorts offer free bag checks these days so you can and should take advantage of that.
-Pack a bag with a few key items like the following.
-These après ski clothing essentials will keep you comfortable in the long run and are guaranteed to optimize your after hours experience.
+Most resorts offer free bag checks these days.
+Be sure to take advantage of this by packing your ski bag with a few key items.
+These clothes for après ski will keep you comfortable in the long run and are guaranteed to optimize your after hours experience.

 Ski Sweater: A ski sweater is an ideal clothing item to transition from the slopes to the bar.
 A lot of ski clothing brands like Dale of Norway, Obermeyer and Tipsy Elves make excellent technical sweaters that also look really good and are very comfortable.

-T-Shirt Over Base Layer: This is my go-to-look and works really well under the aforementioned fleece or hoodie.
-All About Après offers a wide array of novelty tees and clothing that are comfortable and designed to spark conversation and that is what après ski is all about.
+T-Shirt Over Base Layer: This is my go-to-look.
+It works really well under the aforementioned fleece or hoodie.
+Our apres ski clothing brand offers a wide array of graphic après ski t-shirts that are super soft and designed to spark a conversation.
+That is what après ski is all about.

-Après Ski Hat: Snapbacks and beanies are the most essential or all après ski clothing.
-Wearing a helmet all day can take its toll on your hair and have it going in directions you did not think was possible.
+Après Ski Hat: Ski beanies and baseball hats are a vital component of your après ski clothes.
+Wearing a helmet all day can take its toll on your hair.
+It can seriousl have it going in directions you did not think was possible.
 This doesn't have to be a problem though.
-Tuck it into a beanie (like one of ours) and your helmet hair will no longer be a problem.
+Tuck it into a ski beanie and your helmet hair will no longer be a problem.